United States

-The United States has long been a driving force in the global fight against HIV, TB and malaria through its bilateral programs and its robust support of the Global Fund and other multilateral organizations.
+The United States has long been a driving force in the global fight against HIV, tuberculosis (TB) and malaria through its bilateral programs and robust support of the Global Fund and other multilateral organizations.
 The United States is the Global Fund's largest donor and has been since the partnership was founded in 2002.
 The country has helped shape the Global Fund's strategic direction and policies as a member of the Board.

 The Global Fund works hand-in-hand with the U.S. President’s Emergency Plan for AIDS Relief, the U.S. President’s Malaria Initiative, and the U.S. Agency for International Development’s TB program.
 By working with countries to help prevent, diagnose and treat HIV, TB and malaria, the Global Fund strengthens local health systems.